SynapseNets/SynapseChat/README.md

 # SynapseChat
-Synapse Chat is an Electron-based chat client made using React.js and its server built in Python.
+Synapse Chat is a flutter based client chat application with its server built in Python.